Tax Credits for Those Affected by Natural Disasters

 In addition to allowing the use of the Standard Deduction for these losses, the law also allows for special treatment of qualified disaster distributions from eligible retirement plans including:

-- Paying the money back to the retirement plan
+- paying the money back to the retirement plan

-- Spreading the amount to be included in income over a three-year period unless you elect out
+- spreading the amount to be included in income over a three-year period unless you elect out

 You should contact your retirement plan administrator for the details associated with making these withdrawals.

-These changes are only for 2016 Presidential Declared Disasters but they can affect your tax returns in other years.
+These changes are only for 2016 Presidential Declared Disasters, but they can affect your tax returns in other years.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

-And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
+And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.